 The World Bank has been an active player in customs reform and border management reform for many years having invested in over 120 Customs projects or projects with significant Customs components over the past 20 years.
 The current portfolio includes approximately $420 million in Customs operations with in excess of $150 million in projects currently under development.

 Work on this agenda is spread across all regions and pockets of technical expertise exist throughout the Bank Group.
-Unfortunately, to date there has been very few opportunities for staff interested in the subject to share their experience and information except at a small number of formal learning and knowledge events.
-The CBMPG is therefore designed to provide an informal means of sharing relevant information and to provide a practical vehicle for networking.
+A Customs and Border Management Practice Group (CBMPG) was created to provide an informal means of sharing relevant information and to provide a practical vehicle for networking.

 - A network of Bank Group staff and other professionals with knowledge and experience in the customs and border management field;

 - Regular mail updates on relevant topics as well as advance notice of events and other developments of interest to practitioners;

 - Web-based tools and knowledge products as well as model terms of reference and an updated consultant's register;

 - A series of regular knowledge and learning activities including BBLs on subjects of relevance in the field; and

 - A professional network of experts in partner organizations such as the World Customs Organization, World Trade Organization, UNCTAD, etc.